 Decision Gate 3 considers continued operation of Holyrood in the Isolated Island Option with plant refurbishments in 2017, 2022, 2027 and 2032, operating until 2035.
 The reliable operation of all three units was assumed.
 Plant staffing and contract maintenance was assumed to be equivalent to current levels.
 In both cases, sulphur dioxide scrubbers (flue gas desulfurization - FGD) and particular collections devices (electrostatic precipitators - ESPs) were considered to be installed by 2018, and maintained for the economic life of the plant.
+There were no synchronous condenser conversions of Units 1 and 2, and Unit 3 has already been done.
 High operating reliability and availability will be required in both cases.